 Tips for Making the Best Veggie Nachos:

-I’ve made a lot of nachos over the years, so here are some tips for making the best veggie nachos ever:
+I’ve made a lot of nachos over the years, so here are some tips for making the best meatless nachos ever, in just 20 minutes!

 - Don’t go overboard on the veggies!
 While I love vegetables (hey, I’m a dietitian), I think it’s important to have the right balance of chips, cheese, and veggies.
 Too many vegetables will weigh the nachos down and eventually make them soggy.